 The reference approach uses Tier 1 methods for the different source categories of the sector 1 Energy, whereas the national (sectoral) approach uses specific methods for the different source categories.
-For the inventory of the Framework Convention, the Kyoto Protocol and the Paris Agreement the sectoral approach is used.
+For the inventory of the Framework Convention and the Paris Agreement the sectoral approach is used.
 The reference approach is only used for controlling purposes (quality control).